 This is why I took my job to a more personal level.
 I always make sure to bring my empathetic side to the parents, to be someone they can rely on, to whom they can vent all their frustrations.
 Someone who can advise and relax them before their big day.
 I stay in touch with them well after my job is done just to check up on them and see how things are going.

 I’ll even go as far as to interpret any dreams about giving birth that mothers might have during their pregnancy period.
 It helps calm them down and give positive reinforcement.
 Or sometimes it is a warning to change bad habits depending on the type of dream they describe.

 Many of these people I’m still in contact with – not just from a professional standpoint, but as friends.
 My career has helped me expand my worldview and introduce me to people from all walks of life.

 An educational experience to be sure, and a most welcome one at that.

-It didn’t stop there either.
+It didn’t stop my career path there either.
 As I said, I always try to find ways to perfect my craft.
 I like to give that extra percent in my work, so I took doula courses too.
 It’s mostly similar to what midwives do as far as care is concerned.
 However, doulas don’t perform anything on the medical side of things.

 The experience did give me a lot of insight into interacting with other people on a more personal level than ever before.
 It was a nice supplement to my existing knowledge and intuition.